mmikowski/powercss/README.md

 In addition, we can `lock` a value in a cascade.

 ### Mixin values
+We illustrate "double-buffering" in `pcss._example002_.html` which can be be found in the `examples` directory of the GitHub repository.

 Mixin maps are settable when creating a **vsheet** or a **cascade** or later through a `pcss._setMixinMap_()` method, as illustrated below: